erin-noe-payne/express-train/ReadMe.md

 Our goal is to provide a framework that will make some reasonable decisions to get a new project up and running quickly and give a consistent structure for your web applications, without asking you to sacrifice any of the flexibility you are used to from express.
-We also aim to provide a powerful and fully featured set of cli tools to set up project scaffolding, explore your application, and define custom boilerplates for any situation.
+We also aim to provide a powerful and fully featured set of CLI tools to set up project scaffolding, explore your application, and define custom boilerplates for any situation.

 # How it works